Tampa Bay Buccaneers: Super Bowl XXXVII champions (2002)

 Led by the league's top defense, the 2002 season was the Buccaneers' most successful to date.
 Linebacker Derrick Brooks was named the NFL Defensive Player of the Year with a tendency to make big plays.
-They won the NFC South title with the team's best ever record, 12–4, and scored more points in two playoff wins over the 49ers and Eagles than in Bucs playoff history combined.
-The Philadelphia Eagles were a thorn in Tampa Bay's side, having eliminated the Bucs in each of the last two seasons' wild card games.
+They won the NFC South title with the team's best ever record, 12–4, and scored more points in two playoff wins over the 49ers and Eagles than in Buccaneers playoff history combined.
+The Philadelphia Eagles were a thorn in Tampa Bay's side, having eliminated the Buccaneers in each of the last two seasons' wild card games.
 Tampa Bay entered the game as heavy underdogs and fell behind early.
-However, the Bucs persevered and took a ten-point lead into the fourth quarter.
+However, the Buccaneers persevered and took a ten-point lead into the fourth quarter.
 Ronde Barber sealed the win in dramatic fashion with a late interception return for a touchdown, and a 27–10 victory.
-The Bucs then went on to rout Gruden's former team, the Raiders, who had the league's number one offense, by a score of 48–21 in Super Bowl XXXVII, nicknamed 'The Pirate Bowl'.
+The Buccaneers then went on to rout Gruden's former team, the Raiders, who had the league's number one offense, by a score of 48–21 in Super Bowl XXXVII, nicknamed 'The Pirate Bowl'.

-Soon after the Super Bowl victory, a growing number of press reports indicated Gruden's lack of patience with general manager McKay, a major architect of the Bucs' rebuilding effort over the previous ten years.
+Soon after the Super Bowl victory, a growing number of press reports indicated Gruden's lack of patience with general manager McKay, a major architect of the Buccaneers' rebuilding effort over the previous ten years.
 McKay, like Gruden, had long-established ties to the Tampa Bay area.
-However, during the 2003 season, the Gruden-McKay relationship deteriorated as the Bucs struggled on the field.
-In November, Keyshawn Johnson was deactivated by the team ten games into the season for his conduct, which included sideline arguments with Bucs coaches and players.
+However, during the 2003 season, the Gruden-McKay relationship deteriorated as the Buccaneers struggled on the field.
+In November, Keyshawn Johnson was deactivated by the team ten games into the season for his conduct, which included sideline arguments with Buccaneers coaches and players.
 Johnson was eventually traded to the Dallas Cowboys for wide receiver Joey Galloway, who later in his career played for the New England Patriots, Pittsburgh Steelers, and Washington Redskins.

 In December, the Glazers allowed McKay to leave the Bucs before the end of the regular season, and he promptly joined the Falcons as president and general manager.
 Thus, McKay watched his first game as a Falcons executive sitting next to owner Arthur Blank in a Raymond James Stadium skybox.
-The Falcons defeated the Bucs 30–28.
-The Bucs suffered a sluggish start and finished the season 7–9.
+The Falcons defeated the Buccaneers 30–28.
+The Buccaneers suffered a sluggish start and finished the season 7–9.
 With the Raiders' dismal 4–12 performance, neither Super Bowl team reached the playoffs that year.

 For 2004, Bruce Allen was hired as general manager.
-After Allen's arrival, both John Lynch and Warren Sapp were released, stunning many Buccaneer fans.
+After Allen's arrival, both John Lynch and Warren Sapp were released, stunning many Buccaneers fans.
 The distracted Buccaneers began the 2004 season with a 1–5 record, their worst start under Gruden.
 The fading accuracy of kicker Martín Gramática did not help matters, as the team lost many close games en route to a 5–11 record.